 Aware enables organizations to deep dive into the sentiment of their employees without tedious questioning, and without introducing bias to the listening process.
 It’s the best way to gain real insight into what really matters to employees — directly from the employees themselves.

-By connecting to your existing enterprise communication network, Aware collaboration intelligence platform organically surfaces meaningful, real-time insights from employee voices at scale.
+By connecting to your existing enterprise communication network, Aware collaboration intelligence platform organically surfaces meaningful, real-time insights extracted from public channels and employee voices at scale.
 Proprietary, industry-leading natural language processing (NLP) and workflows infused with AI/ML-powered analysis normalize sentiment scoring for each individual organization to further enhance insights for faster results and greater accuracy.

 Aware elevates the employee voice from the breakroom to the boardroom, allowing innovative leaders to visualize the state of the company in real time, and take decisive, informed action to guide their employee experience.

 - Identify and retain stars and seek out their ideas

 - Take immediate action on the most important topics

 - Empower employees to share their voice